jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/dupe_cleanup_options.md

 |----------------|----------| ----------- |
 | `HASHING` | `OFF` | Must be `OFF`, `IN_PLACE` or `POST_DOWNLOAD`|

-There are three possible options for hashing
+There are three possible options for hashing:

 1. `OFF`: disables hashing
 2. `IN_PLACE`: performs hashing after each download
 3. `POST_DOWNLOAD`: performs hashing after all downloads have completed

 The default hashing algorithm is `xxh128`.
-You can enable additional hashing algorithms, but you can not replace the default
+You can enable additional hashing algorithms, but you can not replace the default.

 ## `auto_dedupe`